sleede/passport-local-mongoose/README.md

 * `NoSaltValueStored`: Occurs in case no salt value is stored in the MongoDB collection.
 * `AttemptTooSoonError`: Occurs if the option `limitAttempts` is set to true and a login attept occures while the user is still penalized.
 * `TooManyAttemptsError`: Returned when the user's account is locked due to too many failed login attempts.
+* `PasswordIsUsedError`: Returned when user change a password is already used.

 All those errors inherit from `AuthenticationError`, if you need a more general error class for checking.